If you’re a typical member of our society, then the fact that you are stuck with a stranger on a ski lift should already be frightening.

 Aside from freak accidents like the one above, there are a couple of things that come to mind when thinking about sitting with strangers on a ski lift.

 The first is the getting slammed with the pull-down bar as your companion jerks it onto your head without warning – if this hasn’t happened to you already just wait for it.

-The second is that moment when you realize that your 15 minute ride with the yappy weirdo next to you is going to drag out for an hour or longer while you dangle in the wind.
-This could be due to some mechanical issue or a demented ski lift operator but either way you are doomed to tough it out and try not bludgeon them with your ski poles.
+The second is that moment when you realize that your 15-minute ride with the yappy weirdo next to you is going to drag out for an hour or longer while you dangle in the wind.
+This could be due to some mechanical issue or a demented ski lift operator but either way, you are doomed to tough it out and try not to bludgeon them with your ski poles.